AndersMunkN/Munk-Nielsen/content/publication/cycles/index.md

 publication: "Working paper"
 # publication_short: "JPE"

-abstract: We study  the effect of consumer search frictions  on dynamic price equilibria in a posted price mechanism for pharmaceutical products in Denmark and the role of consumer search frictions herein.
+abstract: "We study  the effect of consumer search frictions  on dynamic price equilibria in a posted price mechanism for pharmaceutical products in Denmark and the role of consumer search frictions herein.
 We observe widespread price cycles across 1791 markets.
 Demand is characterized by search: pharmacies must inform consumers about the cheapest product, resulting in a sharp demand discontinuity at the lowest price, but also non-negligible demand at higher prices from loyal consumers.
-We revisit observed empirical regularities from price cycles in retail gasoline markets and confirm a similar relationship with competition.
+We revisit observed empirical regularities from price cycles in retail gasoline markets and confirm a similar relationship with competition."

 # Summary.
 An optional shortened abstract.
-summary: An empirical study of price cycles in Danish pharmaceutical markets.
+summary: "An empirical study of price cycles in Danish pharmaceutical markets."

 tags:
 - Pharmaceuticals